0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * ABI will change for rte_port_source_params struct.
 The member file_name data type will be changed from char * to const char *.
 This change targets release 16.11.

+* ABI will change for rte_port_sink_params struct.
+The member file_name data type will be changed from char * to const char *.
+This change targets release 16.11.